- What are the requirements for naturalization?

 Q: How old does a person have to be to file for naturalization for him or herself?

-A: He must be 18 years old at the time of filing for naturalization.
+A: He/she must be 18 years old at the time of filing for naturalization.
 This applies when the alien is filing alone.
-Certain exceptions apply allowing a minor alien to be naturalized due to the minor alien's parents’ status prior to his or her 18th birthday.
+Certain exceptions allow a minor alien to be naturalized due to the minor alien's parents’ status prior to his or her 18th birthday.

 Q: Does a person have to be a permanent resident to qualify for naturalization?